Mitigram/Minigram-Presentation/PITCHME.md

 @snapend

-@snap[east span-40 text-white text-08]
+@snap[east span-40 text-white text-06]
 @ul
-- So for the longest time, organizing JavaScript code in multiple files required you to load each file with variables shared globally.
+- Organizing JavaScript code in multiple files required you to load each file with variables shared globally.
-- In 2009, a project named CommonJS was started with the goal of specifying an ecosystem for JavaScript outside the browser.
+- In 2009 a project named **CommonJS** was started with the goal of specifying an ecosystem for JavaScript outside the browser.
-- The most well-known of implementation of CommonJS modules is node.js.
+- The most well-known of implementation of **CommonJS modules is ***node.js**.
 @ulend
 @snapend

----
+---?color=linear-gradient(180deg, white 50%, #E71E60 50%)

+@snap[north span-40]
 ```JavaScript
 // index.js
 var moment = require('moment');
 console.log("Hello from JavaScript!");
 console.log(moment().startOf('day').fromNow());
 ```
+@snapend

+@snap[south span-85]

-This is all great for node.js, but if you tried to use the above code in the browser, you’d get an error saying require is not defined.
+This is all great for **node.js**, but if you tried to use the above code in the browser, you’d get an error saying *require is not defined*.

 The browser doesn’t have access to the file system.

-This is where a module bundler comes in.
+This is where a *module bundler* comes in.

+@snapend

 ---